Head of the Trent: Rowing

-The Head of the Trent is a day-long regatta of timed trial head races where rowers and teams compete to be the quickest through the course, which runs an approximately 5 km length along the Trent-Severn Waterway.
+The Head of the Trent is a two day-long regatta of timed trial head races where rowers and teams compete to be the quickest through the course, which runs an approximately 5 km length along the Trent-Severn Waterway.

 Racing begins at 8:30 a.m. and runs until sunset.
 The races are split into six divisions - the day is organized by division, with Division 1 going first and Division 6 going last.
 Throughout the regatta there are events for different skill levels, team sizes, ages, genders, clubs and weight-classes; such as: Championship Single Men, University Heavy Eight Women, Under 19 Double Men and Recreational Coxed Four.

 The Head of the Trent is a notable regatta and course for several reasons.
 The course offers many bridges and waterfront viewing areas that make races spectator-friendly.
-And the coincidence of the university's homecoming celebrations mean there are thousands of revelers to watch the races.
+And the coincidence of the University's homecoming celebrations bring alumni revelers to watch the exciting races along with several thousand rowers and parents to watch the races.
 The course is also particularly tricky, and is known as one of Canada's "toughest tickets."
 The course has several significant bends and a 300-metre stretch of the canal known as "the narrows" which has such a small width that it necessitates a no-passing zone.

 The narrowness of the canal necessitates special rules controlling traffic as there is not enough space for boats to pass in both directions.
 For this reason, organizers have opted to organize the races into divisions to control which boats are allowed to pass through the narrows.
 And due to the constraints of these logistic concerns and the need to complete all races before the sun sets, the regatta organizers have acknowledged that the race cannot handle more than 400 crews.
 Although demand is much higher and more teams want to compete at the Head of the Trent, the event is one of Canada's slowest growing due to this logistical cap.

-In the past, the sporting event has comprised over 2,000 athletes in approximately 400 boats from over 50 universities, high schools and clubs across North America.
+The regatta draws upwards of 2,000 athletes in approximately 400 racing shells from over 50 universities, high schools and clubs across North America.